EAST BOLDON INFANTS SCHOOL

 - Budget monitoring.

-- Temporary Teaching Assistant and Casual Teaching Assistant in place to assist with the increasing numbers of children with specific needs in school.
+- Ensuring we had the correct complement of temporary Teaching Assistant and casual Teaching Assistant in place to assist with the increasing numbers of children with specific needs in school.

 The governors in their role as ‘critical friend’ support and challenge the school, through careful monitoring of priorities for improvement.
 Impact is evidenced through: